 The course will offer students an in depth understanding of the structure and function of the nervous system, in particular, students will be provided with an overview of comparative and human functional and clinical neuroanatomy in preparation for laboratory sessions involving human and comparative neuroanatomy, conducting original laboratory experiments in the area of developmental neurobiology using live animal models, as well as discussions of clinical case studies.
 In addition, current scientific papers will be presented dealing with breakthrough discoveries in the areas of brain function.
-Prerequisite(s): BI 101 and BI 102.
+Prerequisite(s): BI 101 and BI 102, or BI 111, BI 112, and BI 113.